stakingstark/mvp/README.md

 > To run a fork : `yarn chain --fork-network <URL> [--fork-block <BLOCK_NUMBER>]`

 This command starts a local Starknet network using Devnet.
 The network runs on your local machine and can be used for testing and development.
-You can customize the network configuration in `scaffold.config.ts` for your nextjs app.

 3. On a second terminal, deploy the sample contract: